Last Updated on July 19, 2022 by Pamela

 L’été est de retour ce week-end.
 Débutez votre visite de l’une des plus belles villes au monde, en passant nous voir au @museedufort ! . . . #villedequebec #quebeccity #oldquebec #oldquebeccity #vieuxquebec#quebecoriginal #quebecjetaime #culture #musee #musée #visitquebec #tourismequebec #explorequebec #quebechistory #explorecanada

-Neighbourhood: Old Québec City (Vieux-Quebec) – Not far from Dufferin Terrace and Château Frontenac, Musée du Fort is a small museum focused on Québec’s military history.
+neighbourhood: Old Quebec City (Vieux-Quebec) – Not far from Dufferin Terrace and Château Frontenac, Musée du Fort is a small museum focused on Quebec’s military history.

 A 30-minute sound and light show will walk you through the various sieges (there are six in total) which have shaped the city, as well as the province and beyond.
-The museum also houses an impressive 400 ft sq model of Québec (then known as New France) in 1750.
+The museum also houses an impressive 400 ft sq model of Quebec (then known as New France) in 1750.

 Perfect for lovers of military history.

-Neighbourhood: Old Québec City (Vieux-Quebec) – When the Augustine sisters arrived from France it was 1639.
+neighbourhood: Old Quebec City (Vieux-Quebec) – When the Augustine sisters arrived from France it was 1639.
 On a mission to care for the spiritual and medical needs of the colonists, the Augustines established the first hospital, known today as Hôtel-Dieu de Québec.

-For over 375 years, the Augustine sisters have served the residents of Québec.
+For over 375 years, the Augustine sisters have served the residents of Quebec.
 Le Monastère des Augustines, which is attached to the hospital, has been home to the sisters who have served, and continue to serve.
 While they are no longer performing medical procedures, the Augustine sisters continue to visit patients in the hospital, caring for their spiritual needs.

-Today, Le Monastère des Augustines is a wellness retreat and auberge and houses an extensive archive dating back to the 17th-century.
+Today, Le Monastère des Augustines is a wellness retreat and auberge and houses an extensive archive dating back to the 17th century.
 It also features a beautiful museum that walks you through the history of the Augustines in New France.
-Learn a little about the order, as well as their medical education and triumphs, the apothecary, and how these amazing women helped shape the healthcare system in Québec.
+Learn a little about the order, as well as their medical education and triumphs, the apothecary, and how these amazing women helped shape the healthcare system in Quebec.